franknmungai/react-hackathon/docs/05-cells.md

 It takes two arguments, the `position` of a cell and its `index`.
 Recall that the position of a cell consists of its column and row `a1`.
 Next we create a helper function that determines if a number provided is _even_ by returning `true` and false if otherwise.

-If you examine a chess board closely, you will notice that if the number of a row is _odd_, then all the cells in _even_ positions are light-colored and if a row is _even_, then all the cells in _odd_ positions are dark.
+If you examine a chess board closely, you will notice that if the number of a row is _odd_, then all the cells in _even_ positions are light-colored and if a row is _even_, then all the cells in _odd_ positions are light-colored.
 This assumes that we count our cells from 1, 2 and so on, that's why we use `index + 1` as it is easier to count and determine this from 1 instead of 0.

 Based on this observation, we write some conditional checks that return `true` from this